-We intend to continue to generate cash primarily from cash flows from operations, including interest earned, future borrowings and future offerings of securities.
-We may from time to time issue securities pursuant to a shelf registration statement or otherwise pursuant to private offerings.
+We intend to continue to generate cash primarily from cash flows from operations, including interest earned and future borrowings.
+We may also from time to time issue securities pursuant to a shelf registration statement or otherwise pursuant to private offerings.
 The issuance of debt or equity securities will depend on future market conditions, funding needs and other factors and there can be no assurance that any such issuance will occur or be successful.
-In the future, we may also securitize a portion of our investments.
+In the future, we may also securitize a portion of our investments to the extent permitted by applicable law and regulation.
 To securitize investments, we would likely create a wholly-owned subsidiary and contribute a pool of loans to the subsidiary.
 We would then sell interests in the subsidiary on a non-recourse basis to purchasers and we would retain all or a portion of the equity in the subsidiary.
 Our primary uses of funds are investments in our targeted asset classes and cash distributions to holders of our common stock.